Rimini Street (RMNI) Dips More Than Broader Markets: What You Should Know

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.58 per share and revenue of $411.23 million.
 These totals would mark changes of -52.07% and +9.83%, respectively, from last year.

-Any recent changes to analyst estimates for Rimini Street should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Rimini Street.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Rimini Street is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Rimini Street currently has a Zacks Rank of #3 (Hold).

-Investors should also note Rimini Street's current valuation metrics, including its Forward P/E ratio of 10.48.
-This valuation marks a discount compared to its industry's average Forward P/E of 44.64.
+Looking at its valuation, Rimini Street is holding a Forward P/E ratio of 10.57.
+For comparison, its industry has an average Forward P/E of 42.85, which means Rimini Street is trading at a discount to the group.

-It is also worth noting that RMNI currently has a PEG ratio of 1.05.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Software industry currently had an average PEG ratio of 2.41 as of yesterday's close.
+Also, we should mention that RMNI has a PEG ratio of 1.06.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Software industry currently had an average PEG ratio of 2.38 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.